eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 3. Choose whether you want to add Cyclone DDS to the system PATH.
 We recommend adding it to the system PATH so your application can use the related libraries directly.
-Select whether to add it for the current user or all users and click 'Next'.
+Select whether to add it for the current user or all users and click 'Next.'

 .. image:: /_static/gettingstarted-figures/1.5-3.png
    :align: center